claudiadaniela/m2o/README.md

 ## License

-This project is licensed under the GNL License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details